 - There are no holds allowed on award tickets.

 - You cannot book American AAdvantage AAnytime awards with Alaska miles.

-Alaska Airlines has the best loyalty program in the U.S. Through credit card sign-up bonuses, you can easily rack up 95,000 miles in just three months.
-That’s just 5,000 miles short of a round-trip ticket to Asia in some of the world’s best business class products.
-Luckily, you can just purchase the remaining 5,000 points on sale, and you’re good to go.
+Alaska Airlines has the best loyalty program in the U.S. Through credit card sign-up bonuses, you can easily rack up 115,000 miles in just three months.
+Depending on which airline you use, that’s enough for a round-trip, business-class or premium-economy ticket to Asia, Europe, South America or Oceania.